7 Weeks | Mon & Wed, 6:15 - 9:15 p.m. | Median Salary: $33,110

-A: Upon successful completion of the course and clinical experience you will receive a completion certificate from OCC.
+A: Upon successful completion of the course and clinical experience, you will receive a completion certificate from OCC.
 The completion certificate will allow you to obtain local employment.
-Although not required to obtain local employment, you will be eligible to sit for the Technician Certification Exam in Phlebotomy through the American Society of Clinical Pathologists.
+Although not required to obtain local employment, you will be eligible to sit for certification through National Health Career Association.

 Q: What if my place of employment is going to pay for me?

 A: You must bring a signed letter from your place of employment or outside agency with you to the open registration.
 It must include your name, name of the course, how much they are paying, a contact name, contact address, and contact phone number.
 If your employer is paying a partial amount, you must pay the balance at the time of registration.

 Q: Do I have to pay at the time of registration?